The corporate secretary’s evolving role: A comprehensive guide to modern governance

 Corporate secretaries oversee the administration of board evaluations, conduct corporate governance audits, resolve succession planning issues, and support directors’ education, training, and initiatives.

 Since corporate secretaries are agenda drivers, they must work with directors and the executive committees to prioritize subjects for discussion.
-Also, this duty covers assisting executives in issuing financial press releases, compiling annual reports, and reviewing insurance policies.
+They work closely with directors and executive teams to prioritize important agenda items, ensuring decisions align with governance requirements.

 Per the Harvard Business Review, 32% of executives are unimpressed with their onboarding experience.
 Poor onboarding leads to higher turnover with executives, which can cost a company up to 213% of a parting executive’s salary.
 Boards can’t afford to allow their directors to have a bad onboarding experience.
-New directors aren’t going to turn up 100% prepared and rearing to go right off the bat.
+New directors aren’t going to turn up 100% prepared and rearing to go.

-Getting new directors up to snuff requires considerable effort—specifically if it’s their first time on a board.
-Instead, on top of legal duties and liabilities, fresh members must grasp the gravity of their increased expectations and responsibilities.
+Preparing new directors requires considerable effort — especially if it’s their first time on a board.
+Instead, in addition to legal duties and liabilities, fresh members must grasp the gravity of their increased expectations and responsibilities.

 Ensuring that the above issues are handled promptly and efficiently falls into the hands of the corporate secretary.
 They’ll help with providing additional educational opportunities, for instance.